scimma/hop-client/doc/user/models.rst

             # unpack the JSON dictionary and return the model
             return cls(**donut)

+If you do not explicitly define the format name for your model, as a string property named :code:`format_name`, the class name, converted to all lower case, will be used.

+By default, the base :code:`MessageModel` class will provide serialization and deserialization of the fields defined in your model to and from JSON.
+If you want greater control over how these processes work, your model class can define its own :code:`serialize` and :code:`deserialize` methods.
+If you choose to implement these methods yourself, :code:`serialize` must return a dictionary with two keys: `"format"` which maps to your model's identifier string, and `"content"` which maps to the encoded form of the model instance's data, as a :code:`bytes` object.
+Using :code:`hop.models.format_name` is the recommended way to determine the value for the `"format"` key, as it will automatically follow the standard convention.
+:code:`deserialize` must be a class method which accepts encoded data (as :code:`bytes`) and produces an instance of your model after decoding.
+It is also possible to customize the :code:`load_file` convenience class method, which normally just attempts to open the specified path as a file for reading and passes the resulting file object to :code:`load`; the most common reason to customize this method is for models which need to ensure that input files are opened in binary mode.

 For more information on dataclasses, see the `Python Docs <https://docs.python.org/3/library/dataclasses.html>`_.